Bob's

 Bob's (/pt/) is a Brazilian fast food chain, founded in 1952 by the American Brazilian tennis champion Bob Falkenburg, Wimbledon tournament winner in 1948.
 The first store was opened in the Copacabana neighborhood of Rio de Janeiro.
 It is the first Brazilian fast food chain.

 In 1972, Falkenburg sold the franchise to the Brazilian Fast Food Corporation (BFFC).

 History

-Bob, as Falkenburg was known, was the one who introduced the concept of fast-food in the country, opening the first restaurant of this type in the country in Copacabana, Rio de Janeiro.
+Bob, as Falkenburg was known, introduced the concept of fast food in the country, opening the first restaurant of this type in Copacabana, Rio de Janeiro.
 In 1972, however, Falkenburg sold the store, which is now controlled by Brazilians, in Guarujá.
 Today the chain has a varied menu.